web-infra-dev/rspack-dev-guide/src/architecture/webpack/loader.md

 Image there is a need to transform an asset formatted with `png` to `jpg`.
 There is two abilities that webpack needs to support:

 1. Handle the asset with `raw` content, or a `Buffer`.
-We can simply override the defualt resource reading behavior by exporting `raw`(covered before).
+We can simply override the default resource reading behavior by exporting `raw`(covered before).
 2. Change the filename, and reuse the loader for both `png` and  `jpg`